 If you have had unprotected sex of any kind, it is important that you get tested.
-This is especially important since many STDs do not have symptoms or do not produce symptoms for years.
+This is especially important because many STDs do not have symptoms or do not produce symptoms for years.
 Catching these diseases early ensures that you can receive immediate treatment and prevent more severe complications.
-Call us at 1-888-857-8122 and speak to one our Care Counselors.
+Call us at 1-888-857-8122 and speak to one our care counselors.

-Yes, you can contract any type of STD through unprotected sex, including oral or anal.
-If you have had unprotected oral or anal sex you are at risk for contracting an STD and should get tested today with Accurate STD Testing.
+Yes, you can contract STDs through unprotected oral or anal sex.
+If you have had unprotected oral or anal sex, you are at risk for contracting an STD and should get tested today with Accurate STD Testing.

 Actually, no. One of our physicians will have to review and approve your request before you can visit a testing facility.
-After reviewing your request for a test at a specific location, we’ll make contact with the testing facility and ensure that you are okay-ed to be tested.
+After reviewing your request for a test at a specific location, we’ll make contact with the testing facility and ensure that you can be tested.

 No. Once our doctor confirms your test with the testing facility, you can go to the location of your choice whenever is convenient for you.
 That includes same-day testing if that’s what you’d prefer.
 All you have to do is walk in with your test requisition and the facility will accommodate you.
-Just make sure to check your requested facilities hours of operation before you arrive.
+Just make sure to check your requested facility’s hours of operation before you arrive.

 Just you.
 The test should only take 5-10 minutes and will include either a urine or blood sample, or both.
 Wear a loose-fitting shirt if you are testing for herpes, HIV, hepatitis or syphilis to accommodate for a blood draw.

 Not unless you’d like us to.
 Our two biggest concerns for our patients are their health and their privacy.
 As a result, we will not share your requisition for a test with anyone, not even your personal doctor or insurance provider, unless you ask us to.
 The same goes for your test results.

 The charge will appear as “SFHT”.
 We don’t publish the name of the service that will appear on your credit card in order to protect your privacy.
-However, we can ensure the name will not include STD, STI, HIV, or and other sexual health related phrase.
+However, we can ensure the name will not include STD, STI, HIV, or any other sexual health phrases.